Scheduled Personal Property Coverage: What It Is & Do You Need It?

 • Scheduling items covers full appraised value with open-peril protection

-• Scheduled items are covered anywhere in the world, often with zero deductible
+• Scheduled items are covered worldwide, usually with zero deductible

 Compare Home Insurance Plans in Ohio